danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Extensions-Article.md

 "👍".isSingleEmoji              // true
 ```

-These extensions power many features in the library, but can be used stand-alone as well.
+These extensions power many features in the library, but can be used stand-alone utilifties as well.